Polish nationalists hold Independence Day march in Warsaw after voters reject their worldview

 The Independence Day holiday celebrates the restoration of Poland’s national sovereignty in 1918, at the end of World War I and after 123 years of rule by Prussia, Austria and Russia.

+“For us, Poles, this day of Nov.
+11 is a day of joy, a day of pride, a day of glory, a day when we remember with emotion that after 123 years of non-existence, our country, Poland, was reborn,” said President Andrzej Duda in a speech at the Tomb of the Unknown Soldier.

-President Andrzej Duda delivered a speech at the Tomb of the Unknown Soldier where he warned that Russian imperialism once again threatens not just Ukraine but the wider region.
+Duda warned that Russian imperialism once again threatens not just Ukraine but the wider region.

 “Russian imperialism will go further: it will want to seize more nations, taking away their freedom and their states,” Duda said.